sanket099/Notes/README.md

 # Notes
-An app which helps you to create notes, edit and share them.
+An app which helps you to create notes, edit ,store and share them.

 The app uses 'Backendless.com' as backend service.